-UTT season 6: Reigning champions Dempo Goa Challengers face resolute U Mumba TT in semi-final 2 - www.lokmattimes.com
+UTT Season 6: Reigning Champions Dempo Goa Challengers face resolute U Mumba TT in semi-final 2 - www.lokmattimes.com

 Dempo Goa Challengers: Zeng Jian (Singapore), Harmeet Desai, Vitor Ishiy (Brazil), Ronit Bhanja, Krittwika Sinha Roy, Sayali Wani

-U Mumba TT: Bernadette Szocs (Romania), Lilian Bardet (France), Yashaswini Ghorpade, Swastika Ghosh, Akash Pal, Abhinandh PB.
+U Mumba: Bernadette Szocs (Romania), Lilian Bardet (France), Yashaswini Ghorpade, Swastika Ghosh, Akash Pal, Abhinandh PB.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app